braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Quantization of Mass into Discrete Topological Steps**]

 Lemma 7.4.4 establishes the linear relationship between the crossing number and mass.
 It implies that topological complexity accumulates additively.
-Taking a braid with 3 crossings and adding another crossing increases the mass by a fixed amount—the mass of one geometric quantum.
+Taking a braid with 3 crossings and adding another crossing increases the mass by a fixed amount, the mass of one geometric quantum.

 This linearity is crucial.
 It signifies that mass is quantized.
 A particle with "3.5" crossings cannot exist.
 The mass spectrum of the universe builds from integer blocks of complexity.
 The base mass of the electron derives from its minimal 3 crossings.
 The differences between particle masses correspond not to random continuous values but to discrete steps on a topological ladder.
 This quantization of mass constitutes a direct prediction of the discrete nature of the causal graph.
 :::